yarwest/Yet-Another-Coding-Guideline/README.md

 ## Functional Programming
 Treat files as you would classes and split them up based on functionality.

-Prevent the use of mutable variables since they provide state like global variables do and this can severely hinder concurency.
+Prevent the use of mutable variables since they provide state like global variables do and this can severely hinder concurrency.
 Any state should be passed as an input value to the function that has to be executed.

 <a name="html"></a>
 ## HTML